 The development, which encompasses Precinct’s surrounding buildings, will be known as Commercial Bay, as it was first called when established as Auckland’s trading hub in the 1800s.

-The tower’s foundations, being built by Fletcher Construction, are being dug concurrently with the beginning of the tunnels.
+The tower’s foundations, being built by Fletcher Construction, are being dug concurrently with the first sections of CRL tunnels.

 You can now see signs of where the twin tunnels will appear.
 Here's how it looks: